valleyofdoom/PC-Tuning/README.md

     Get-MMAgent
     ```

 - Optionally use the command below as an example to disable a given setting.
 If you left Superfetch and Prefetch enabled in section [11.16.
-Superfetch and Prefetch](#1116-superfetch-and-prefetch), then you likely want the prefetching related features enabled
+Superfetch and Prefetch](#superfetch-and-prefetch), then you likely want the prefetching related features enabled

     ```powershell
     Disable-MMAgent -MemoryCompression
     ```

-## 11.32.
-Network Adapter Options
+<h2 id="network-adapter-options">11.32.
+Network Adapter Options</h2>

 - Open ``Network Connections`` by typing ``ncpa.cpl`` in ``Win+R``